-We have approximately 3,400 employees.
-Although approximately 76% of revenues were generated in North America in 2021, we have a global presence by serving customers in Asia, Europe, South America and Africa.
-We serve customers through an independent network of approximately 1,400 independent distributor and dealer locations worldwide.
+We have approximately 3,500 employees.
+Although approximately 74% of revenues were generated in North America in 2022, we have a global presence by serving customers in Asia, Europe, South America and Africa.
+We serve customers through an independent network of approximately 1,600 independent distributor and dealer locations worldwide.

-Throughout 2021, the COVID-19 pandemic continued to cause supply chain, labor and raw material constraints that created volatility in our business performance and impacted global markets and supply chains.
-As a result, we experienced, and expect to continue to experience, raw material and component part price inflation, increased freight and logistics costs and increased overtime expense as a result of labor shortages.
-In addition, despite increased customer demand our net sales for 2021 were negatively impacted as a result of our customers' inability to secure components from the broader commercial vehicle supply base which resulted in reduced commercial vehicle build schedules.
-We expect that commercial vehicle build schedules will continue to be negatively impacted by the availability of components in 2022.
+Global markets continue to experience supply chain, labor, energy and raw material constraints as a result of global economic volatility, the war in Ukraine and the COVID-19 pandemic, that impacted our business in 2022 and continue to impact our business performance.
+As a result, during 2022 we experienced raw material and component part price inflation, increased freight and logistics costs, increased labor costs, production constraints due to labor shortages and increased foreign exchange volatility.
+In addition, our net sales for 2022 were negatively impacted as a result of our customers' inability to secure components from the broader commercial vehicle supply base which resulted in reduced commercial vehicle build schedules and the inability of the commercial vehicle market to produce sufficient quantities to meet demand.
+We expect that commercial vehicle build schedules will continue to be negatively impacted by the availability of components in 2023.